Only current Air New Zealand employees can join Koruhealth and the fees from 1st April 2020 are as follows.

 All figures quoted above for Retiree/Past Employees are per annum and the discount applies to annual fees if payment is received before 1st April annually.

-A completed claim form with original, detailed GST receipt and invoice for the treatment or services you received, or copies of them and an original Refund Statement if you have already claimed under a medical scheme such as Southern Cross
+A completed claim form with original, detailed Invoice and Receipt for the treatment or services you received, or copies of them and an original Refund Statement if you have already claimed under a medical scheme such as Southern Cross

 How long do I have to send in my receipts?